 Poor sleep schedule

 It’s hard to develop normal sleeping habits when working nights.
 You may find it hard to get much sleep while the rest of the world is awake and moving around.
 And it might be difficult to figure out when to sleep and when not to on days off and weekends.

 Night shift work disrupts the body’s normal circadian rhythm, or 24-hour internal “clock” that controls sleep-wake cycles.
-It places you at greater risk of developing health issues like diabetes, heart disease, and obesity.
+It places you at greater risk of developing mental and physical health issues like diabetes, heart disease, and obesity.

 Studies have shown that eating at night, as many nightshift workers do, impairs the body’s ability to process sugar, or glucose. (source)

 If you’re working and a Code Blue or other emergency happens it may be just you and a few other staff members on the floor.
 You’ll have to work with the medical professionals that you have to quickly and efficiently provide the best care possible.

 If you forget to pack your lunch or just don’t bring one, there may not be any options for you to buy food.
 The cafeteria may be closed or have limited hours.
 Take out may also stop deliveries after a certain time.

 Working nights you may rarely run into your manager or other people in charge.
 They are more likely to remember the names of those they see on a regular basis during the day.
 If you want to get promoted you’ll have to be more assertive and put yourself out there.